 Having a baby flips many partnerships upside down.
-With a little pre-planning and communication, that ride can feel less hectic and more
+With some pre-planning and communication, that ride can feel less hectic and more.

 You and your partner are having a baby.
 Congratulations!
-Nothing could bring the two of you closer and evoke greater feelings of love for one another than creating a new life together, right?
+Nothing could bring the two of you closer and evoke more powerful feelings of love for one another than creating a new life together.
 How romantic!

-Your life together up until your bundle is born is all about the two of you.
+Your life together until your bundle is born about the two of you.

 You blissfully enjoy plenty of uninterrupted time together.
-You get to have long conversations over dinner, enjoy cuddling on the couch to binge-watch your favorite TV series, you can sleep in on the weekends and catch naps when needed, and you get to pick up at the last minute to take a much needed weekend away.
+You get to have long conversations over dinner, enjoy cuddling on the couch to binge-watch your favorite TV series; you can sleep in on the weekends and catch naps when needed, and get to pick up at the last minute to take a much-needed weekend away.

 Changes to a relationship after a baby

-When a baby comes along, all of your typical couple dynamics will quickly change.
-Don’t get me wrong; bringing a little one into the world is a wonderful thing and will bring joy to you in a way that you never knew possible.
+When a baby comes along, your typical couple dynamics will quickly change.
+Don’t get me wrong; bringing a little one into the world is lovely and will bring you joy in a way you never knew possible.

 For many couples, what can be lost, or at least temporarily misplaced, is the reason this tiny person is even here: the love, respect, and partnership of the two people that created and brought them into this world in the first place.

-But don’t worry; the couple’s communication tips and conversation points found in the guide below will help you clear some of the bigger hurdles before the baby arrives.
+But don’t worry; the couple’s communication tips and conversation points in the guide below will help you clear some more considerable hurdles before the baby arrives.

 Download the guide